Download the Insight brief as a PDF

 The Office for Students (OfS) is committed to ensuring that mature students have the same opportunities as younger students.
 Our aim is that they should have the chance to study in higher education in a way that fits around their other commitments.
 We are working to expand outreach programmes such as Uni Connect to cover those beyond school age, and to increase the focus on mature students in access and participation plans.

 This Insight brief comes at a critical juncture.
-In the Skills for Jobs white paper, the government has signalled its intention to introduce the Lifelong Learning Entitlement to make it easier to access training throughout people’s lives and prioritise the skills that employers need.13 The government has followed this up with proposals in the Skills and Post-16 Education Bill, which was announced in the 2021 Queen’s Speech.
+In the Skills for Jobs white paper, the government has signalled its intention to introduce the Lifelong Loan Entitlement to make it easier to access training throughout people’s lives and prioritise the skills that employers need.13 The government has followed this up with proposals in the Skills and Post-16 Education Bill, which was announced in the 2021 Queen’s Speech.
 Central to the proposals is a plan to provide loans for both adult training and higher education courses beyond Level 4 on an equal footing, with greater access to modular provision to enable adults to update their skills flexibly and return to learning when it suits them.

 In 2018-19, there were 478,000 mature students studying at undergraduate level at English higher education providers (30.2 per cent of the total number of undergraduates).
 Almost all postgraduate students are mature – 480,000 or 99.2 per cent of the total in 2018-19.14 Since 2010-11, the number of UK-domiciled undergraduate mature students entering English higher education providers has declined by 19.2 per cent, a reduction of some 47,000 students – although this figure disguises a significant change in the balance between part-time and full-time study, discussed later in this brief.